tntonini/tomify-bad/notes.md

 ### Map All Songs From JSON File

-Let's see if we can start displaying our songs from the JSON file.
-Let's create a table, and produce a row for song we have.
+See if we can start displaying our songs from the JSON file.
+Let's create a table, and produce a row for each song we have.
+We need to convert the Set to an array to map through it.
+We also want to show some help text if we found no songs in the playlist.

-### Refactor CSS

-- Move CSS to be outside of component.
-- Remove 20px font size.
-- overflow y of scroll